godotengine/godot-website/collections/_article/godot-gets-brand-new-animation-editor-cinematic-support.md

 The old layout wasted a lot of horizontal space in buttons that were seldom used.
 Buttons in large groups are, in general, not a very helpful usability convention so the whole layout was confusing.
 Some useful menus (such as add track) were hidden in the clutter, and the animation name had only a bit of space to show itself.

-Some buttons were unnecesary, such as move up/down, which remained from the ages when Godot did not support drag and drop.
+Some buttons were unnecessary, such as move up/down, which remained from the ages when Godot did not support drag and drop.

 ![old_layout_anim.png](/storage/app/uploads/public/5b1/95f/bd8/5b195fbd8c76f962805482.png)